pss959/EasyMaker3D/PublicDoc/docs/UserGuide/CreatingModels.rst

     :ref:`Import Tool <ug-import-tool>` is used to select or change the file to import from.
 Note that a newly-created Imported model will be displayed as a dummy tetrahedron with an :ref:`invalid color <ug-model-colors>` until a valid STL file has been selected with the Import Tool.
+Also note that many, many publicly-available STL models are not valid meshes (watertight, not self-intersecting) and will also appear with the invalid color.
+The :ref:`Info Panel <ug-info-panel>` can tell you why the mesh is invalid.

 New primitive models are placed at the center of the :ref:`stage <ug-stage>` unless the :ref:`Point Target <ug-targets>` is active, in which case the new